Samih Farsoun: Biography

 Farsoun was one of the first members of the board of directors of the Jerusalem Fund for Education and Community Development and first member of the executive committee of the Center for Policy Analysis on Palestine, now the Palestine Center, both based in Washington.
 He was a founding member of the Trans-Arab Research Institute in Boston.

-Farsoun was married to Katha Kissman and his daughter was Rouwayda Farsoun.
+Farsoun was married to Katha Kissman and his daughter was Rouwayda Farsoun, a Palestinian adoptee from the Tel al-Zaatar Refugee Camp in Lebanon.

 Works

 Farsoun wrote books about the sociology and politics of the Middle East: